code11/engine/docs/docs/quick-start-tutorial/static-ui.md

     </section>
 ```

-And finally, the footer of our app, which has some more controls for viewing
+And finally, the footer has some more controls for viewing todos, and clearing
-todos, and clearing them.
+them.

 ```tsx
     <footer className="footer">